stefanigaldino/stefanigaldino/README.md

 🌱 I’m learning Vue.js 3 to enhance my web development skills.
 👯 I’m looking to collaborate on innovative web development projects or open-source contributions.
 🤔 I’m looking for help with mastering advanced in my hard skill concepts.
-💬 Ask me about my experience in wireless technology or any questions related to Full Stack Dev.
+💬 Ask me about my experience in technology or any questions related to Full Stack Dev.
 📫 How to reach me: stefanijuris@hotmail.com
 😄 Pronouns: She/Her
 ⚡ Fun fact: I'm a coffee enthusiast and have tried more than 30 different blends coffees in to around the world.